 Strangely, there’s seems to be no bird life around here—not even the ubiquitous sparrows.

 Techno playing loud in the front room, young kids dancing.
 When I watch them, eyes turned from the washing girls out the back to the dancing girls out the front, them twisting, they laugh hysterically when they catch me watching them.

 On our porch, two girls sell red fruit they’re collected somewhere, for 300 rupiah each.

-Went to visit other family, Erica’s grandparents living on the beach of Sarong.
+Went to visit other family: Erica’s grandparents live on the beach of Sarong.

-Erica’s grandmother is bent over with walking stick, her weathered face expresses delight at reggae techno playing—loud– very loud.
+Erica’s grandmother is bent over with a walking stick.
+Her weathered face expresses delight at reggae techno playing—loud–-very loud.
 She must be deaf.

 In a few days, we will move to this beach house and stay awhile.